luis-cj/data-science-solar-power-plant/README.md

 ### 1. Objective
 Analyse the available data to find out what is causing the problem in the power plants and conclude if it is necessary to send a technical team to fix the problem in site.

-Find the property profile that maximise the potential revenue in the renting retail market and the main neighbourhoods where these are situated.